TatuE/Trust_to_Blockchain/h2_Pubkey.md

 It points out that while hand written signatures are usually tied to the person writing the signature, digital signatures are tied to the private key that signs them.

+The documents raises important points regarding the use of public keys in digital signatures.

+- The public key is generated from the private key in a one-way derivation, so the private key cannot be deduced from the public key.
+- The digital signature is an encrypted hash from the message or document.
+    - By decrypting the the hash with the senders public key and generating the hash again, the recipient can make sure that the message or document sent by the sender (or at least using his/her private key) and is unaltered.
+- You are responsible for you're private key, since as mentioned before, the signature is attached to the private key, not necessarily the person (if the key is lost).
+- Both keys can encrypt and decrypt one another's message.
+It is to be noted that this works only one way, so for example messages encrypted with the public key can only be decrypted using the private key and vice versa.
+    - It is to be noted that as mentioned before in this assignment, this is not universal and is depended on the public kay algorithm used (like RSA for example).
+- Importance of storing the private key securely.
+This can be done offline or online, in a plaint or encrypted form, the whole key in one place or split key multiple places
+    - All of the above choices have their benefits and risks.
+        - Storing the key offline (for example on a private server in a local network or on a printed paper) is secure but is not that convenient to access than a key stored in an online location (a cloud service for example).
+        - Plaintext key is easier to use but is in plane text, so anyone can view it if they have the access.
+Encrypted key is safer but less convenient use.
+        - Splitting the key in multiple parts creates an extra layer of security, but is again less convenient to use.
+    - All in all you should decide on the level of security and access to be used.

 ### Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg